Primarily Hyperactive-Impulsive Type ADHD Treatment for Adolescents Near Dallas, Texas

 We accept most major health insurance providers in Texas and can check your treatment coverage levels on your behalf.

-- BasePoint Academy – Arlington, Texas: 3900 Arlington Highlands Blvd, Suite 237, Arlington, TX 76018, United States
+- BasePoint Academy – Arlington, Texas: 3900 Arlington Highlands Blvd Suite 237, Arlington, TX 76018

 Forney, Texas, is a delightful city that exudes a small-town charm and a strong sense of community.
 Known as the “Antique Capital of Texas,” it features a wealth of antique shops that draw visitors from far and wide.
-Located just a short drive from Dallas, Forney provides a tranquil setting and easy access to urban conveniences.
+Forney, just a short drive from Dallas, provides a tranquil setting and easy access to urban conveniences.

-- BasePoint Academy – Forney, Texas: 713 W Broad St, Suite 200, Forney, TX 75126, United States
+- BasePoint Academy – Forney, Texas: 713 W Broad St Suite 200, Forney, TX 75126

-- BasePoint Academy – McKinney, Texas: 4733 Medical Center Drive, McKinney, TX 75069, United States
+- BasePoint Academy – McKinney, Texas: 4733 Medical Center Dr, McKinney, TX 75069

 What Is the BasePoint Difference?